StuartMVG/userStory/README.md

 # userStory

-Udemy - Start at Section 3:31
+Udemy - Start at Finished: only need the install and check

+##Installments Needed

+npm socket.io --save

 ##Problems
 Problem in authService.js old code is still there and needs to be compared.
 Application is working now.